muratk3n/thirdwave/en/tweets/2020/week14b.md

 continued on that idiotic path, so now the idiot investor chasing "value" looks out there and sees these options...
 But that particular palette of choices were created for you friend.
 Spoon fed to you by Obama, picking your "winner" for you.
+How's that feel?

 *2020-3-29 0:43:6*